A Posteriori Error Estimation for Parabolic Equations with Enriched Galerkin Finite Element Methods: Introduction

-{As the field evolved, elliptic reconstruction methods broadened the scope of a posteriori estimates.
-Initially introduced by \cite{makridakis2003elliptic} and applied in a fully discrete setting by \cite{lakkis2006elliptic}, elliptic reconstruction has since spurred various enhancements.
-For example, \cite{bansch2012posteriori, bansch2013effect} showed its applicability to both mesh refinement and coarsening, whereas \cite{karakatsani2016posteriori} integrated it into fractional step $\vartheta$-approximations.
-More recent developments include long-time error estimation \cite{sutton2020long}, analyses of delay PDEs \cite{wang2022delay}, derivation of lower bounds \cite{georgoulis2023lower}, and max-norm estimates \cite{linbeta2024unified}.
-Further research extended reconstruction ideas to space-time approaches, notably for Crank–Nicolson \cite{akrivis2006posteriori} and non-conforming discontinuous Galerkin (DG) schemes \cite{kim2008adaptive, gupta2018posteriori, karakatsani2016posteriori}.}
+{As the field evolved, elliptic reconstruction methods broadened the scope of a posteriori estimates for parabolic problems.
+Initially introduced by \cite{makridakis2003elliptic} and applied in a fully discrete setting by \cite{lakkis2006elliptic}, elliptic reconstruction has been used to analyze mesh refinement and coarsening~\cite{bansch2012posteriori,bansch2013effect}, fractional-step approximations~\cite{karakatsani2016posteriori}, Crank--Nicolson discretizations~\cite{akrivis2006posteriori}, and non-conforming discontinuous Galerkin schemes~\cite{kim2008adaptive, gupta2018posteriori, karakatsani2016posteriori}.}

-{Meanwhile, a posteriori error estimators have also been generalized to various non-conforming and locally conservative numerical approaches.
-For instance, \cite{cangiani2021adaptive} investigated non-hierarchical Galerkin techniques, applying them to virtual element methods, while \cite{dai2024posteriori} examined weak Galerkin finite elements.
-In \cite{ray2023adaptive}, adaptive immersed finite element methods were proposed for interface problems.
-Despite these advances, actual adaptive computations—often the primary motivation behind a posteriori error analysis—are sometimes absent in the literature.
-Notable exceptions include \cite{picasso1998adaptive}, where mesh adaptation employed Delaunay triangulation, and \cite{bansch2013effect}, which utilized the ALBERTA library \cite{schmidt2005finite} for exploring mesh modifications.}

-{To efficiently reduce the overall error while preserving physically compatible solutions, it is crucial to maintain local conservation on the mesh.
-From this perspective, discontinuous Galerkin (DG) methods have emerged as a widely adopted and thoroughly studied class of approaches, offering both rigorous error control and local conservation properties.
-For instance, \cite{georgoulis2011posteriori} established a posteriori error estimates for a DG method in space using elliptic reconstruction and a decomposition of continuous and discontinuous solution components.}

-{Following the approach of Verf\"urth \cite{verfurth2013posteriori}, originally developed for conforming finite elements applied to elliptic PDEs, we perform a residual-based a posteriori error analysis for the EG method with NIPG, SIPG, and IIPG formulations.
-Although the linear parabolic PDE is discretized using the EG method in space and the backward Euler scheme in time, our analysis focuses exclusively on spatial error estimation at each time step.
-The proposed error estimator is employed to drive adaptive mesh refinement and is shown to provide computable upper and lower bounds for the residual error.
-These theoretical findings are further validated by a series of numerical experiments demonstrating convergence of the estimators, confirming their practical relevance.}